Upcoming Election Dates & Registration Deadlines

 ID Needed for Voter Registration

-Identification is not required during registration but must be provided at the polls.
+If you register to vote online, you will need an ID issued by the Tennessee Department of Safety and Homeland Security.
+Otherwise, identification is not required during registration but must be provided at the polls.
 See "ID Needed for Voting" for more information.

 If you register to vote by mail, the first time you vote you must present an acceptable form of ID.
 Examples of acceptable IDs are: